-Onset-to-peak delay for a realistic self-similar medium is significantly smaller than for the Gaussian-ACF medium.
+Onset-to-peak delay for self-similar model media is significantly shorter than for the Gaussian-ACF medium, and the distance trend is faster than quadratic.

-When the α parameter can be specified or assumed, one can use the results of Monte-Carlo simulation to derive l from the observed duration trend.
+When the α parameter can be specified or assumed, one can use the results of simulation to derive l from the observed duration trend.